nmwsharp/geometry-central/docs/docs/surface/algorithms/signed_heat_method.md

 ## Signed Heat Solver

 The stateful class `SignedHeatSolver` shares precomputation for all of the routines below.
+What this means is that later solves may become significantly faster, as precomputation occurs on earlier solves.

 ??? func "`#!cpp SignedHeatSolver::SignedHeatSolver(IntrinsicGeometryInterface& geom, double tCoef=1.0)`"